 In early December, award information is posted in each student's myWings.

 Initial awards are based on the assumption of full-time enrollment for the fall and spring terms.
 The posting of an award does not guarantee your eligibility.
 After the add/drop period has ended, awards are disbursed to your UNF bill based on your actual enrollment.
-Aid programs that do not require full-time enrollment will prorate based on the number of credit hours you are registered in.
+Aid programs that do not require full-time enrollment will prorate based on the number of credit hours in which you are enrolled each term.

 Make sure you know the enrollment requirements for each of your award programs.
 Enrollment and eligibility requirements can be found in the UNF Financial Aid Guide

 Please visit the following links for more information on each type of financial aid: